DeNepo/asynchronous-programming/README.md

   - [ ] retrospective
 ```

-Studying the [/promistaurant](./promistaurant), this will help you understand to solve asynchronous problems by thinking about what needs to be done in a specific order and what can be done at the same time.
+Study the [/promistaurant](./promistaurant) too, this will help you understand to solve asynchronous problems by thinking about what needs to be done in a specific order and what can be done at the same time.

 </details>
 <br>